Sujeeth13/Mini-Project/attentive-gan-derainnet/training_model_1050_imgs/README.md

-This model was trained on 1050 images on 100 epochs.
+This model was trained on 1050 images from the OTS dehazing dataset from Kaggle on 100 epochs.